-Now let us load a more complex graphic, a bigwig file of some RNA Sequencing data.
-For this we posted the file to a public site and are using the URL to direct GBrowse to the file location.
-In the field "Fetch track file from this URL", enter the following and click Import:
+- Now let us load a more complex graphic, a bigwig file of some RNA Sequencing data.
+For this we posted the file to a public site and are using the URL to inform GBrowse of the file location.
+Choose 'From a URL' in the 'Add custom tracks' field.
+Then enter the following and click Import: